Okanagan-College-COSC470-Fall-2024/Individual-Assignment-Lab01-Working-with-Git/README.md

 3. Commit your changes
 4. Push it to the remote repository
 5. Make a pull request (You shouldn't merge your code.
 Keep the pull request open)

+## Part 2: Rebasing
+Checkout to the new-branch, which currently exists in the repository.
+Rebase this branch with the main branch.